Demand for Salesforce Developers Continues to Expand

 List<Opportunity> opportunityList = [SELECT Id, Name, StageName FROM Opportunity WHERE StageName = STAGE_NAME];

-Consider the following snippet of code and explain why it generates a compilation error.
+Consider the following snippet of code.
+Why does it generate a compilation error?

 global class FutureRecordProcessing